CCyay/TeamWork/README.md

 # TeamWork
-This is for our ream to know and use this tool.
+This is for our team to know and use this tool. xhdjkg kfd yskfd skbad ksa.